elgentos/magento2-cypress-testing-suite/README.md

 ### No 100% test coverage
 We do not particularly strive for 100% test coverage.
 We have identified the most common and most revenue-dependent scenarios.
 For example, we do test viewing products, filtering categories, adding products to the cart, etcetera but we do (currently) not test the [Email a Friend](https://docs.magento.com/user-guide/marketing/email-a-friend.html) or [Compare Products](https://docs.magento.com/user-guide/marketing/product-compare.html) feature since these are rarely used in an average Magento store.
 We are perfectly willing to merge a PR with these tests of course.

+### No extensibility / inheritance of tests
+You need to copy the whole suite into your project.
+We are open to suggestions on how to solve this, see [Discussions](https://github.com/elgentos/magento2-cypress-testing-suite/discussions).

 ## Progress
 We are at 62%; 48 out of 78 tests are done.

+Wording & naming is subject to change.

 | Spec file                | Group                           | Test                                                                                                                                    |
 | ------------------------ | ------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |